isomerpages/moe-queenstownsec/_discover-quest/Principal's Message.md

 such as adaptive thinking and effective communication.</p>
 <p>Since 2022, the school has embarked on a journey to reimagine learning
 spaces so as to support engaged learning for our Queenstownians.
-Some of the <strong>reimagined physical spaces</strong> include the upgraded school foyer, library, indoor sports hall as well as the introduction of prototype classrooms.
-Coupled with the enhanced use of educational technology, and the forward-looking <strong>FutureLearn Curriculum</strong>, we are creating authentic opportunities for Queenstownians to learn, explore, and flourish in an increasingly complex and interconnected world.</p>
+Some of the <strong><a href="https://www.queenstownsec.moe.edu.sg/learning-spaces-qtss/" rel="noopener nofollow" target="_blank">reimagined physical spaces</a></strong> include the upgraded school foyer, library, indoor sports hall as well as the introduction of prototype classrooms.
+Coupled with the enhanced use of educational technology, and the forward-looking <strong><a href="https://www.queenstownsec.moe.edu.sg/futurelearn-curriculum/" rel="noopener nofollow" target="_blank">FutureLearn Curriculum</a></strong>, we are creating authentic opportunities for Queenstownians to learn, explore, and flourish in an increasingly complex and interconnected world.</p>
 <p><strong>Stretching Potential through Talent Development</strong>
 </p>
 <p>We believe every student is a unique individual with strengths and potential
 waiting to be discovered.
-To nurture these talents, we offer targeted programmes such as <strong>subject-based</strong>  <strong>talent development</strong> plans and the <strong>QUEST Global programme</strong>.</p>
+To nurture these talents, we offer targeted programmes such as <strong><a href="https://www.queenstownsec.moe.edu.sg/talent-development/" rel="noopener nofollow" target="_blank">subject-based talent development</a></strong> plans and the <strong>QUEST Global programme</strong>.</p>
 <p>In 2024, we expanded our students’ horizons with enriching trips to Vietnam
 and Thailand, underscoring our dedication to providing Queenstownians with